elkoliel/elkoliel/README.md

 ## Certifications & Training

 - **CompTIA A+ (Curriculum Completed)**
-  Studied the full CompTIA A+ content: Hardware, Troubleshooting, OS, Networking, and Security.
+  IT, Hardware, Troubleshooting, OS, Networking, and Security.

 - **NTI**
   Training focused on **Computer Vision** and AI fundamentals: